qteck/Laboratory-MMC-controller/README.md

 ## Ideal Laboratory Submodule

 For the controller to be able to efficiently drive the submodules, the submodules need to implement a full-duplex UART communication protocol and accurate time metering.
+The used MCU also has to be capable of producing the control waveforms, such as the modulation sine wave and carrier triangular wave, for producing the control switching patterns.
 The time synchronization setting is essential for effective functioning and should be optimized by algorithmic sweeps through the stack.
 However, for simplicity and versatility, it is recommended to implement a synchronization input, giving an extra synchronization option, for example, for debugging purposes.

 The submodules should be autonomous and function as decentralized units, implementing functions such as current and voltage metering on board, local capacitor management on board, and the submodule algorithm to define the stack behaviour, describing functions such as data propagation, frequency adjustment, scheduled events, and fault handling.